WordPress/hosting-handbook/tests.md

 If you / your company want the test [results to appear on the WordPress.org page](https://make.wordpress.org/hosting/test-results/), create a user for that.

 The first thing to do is [create a user on WordPress.org](https://login.wordpress.org/register).
-If your company is called *ExampleHostingCompany, Inc*, for example, call your user something like *myhostingbot*.
+If your company is called *ExampleHostingCompany, Inc*, for example, call your user something like *examplehostingcompanybot*.
 Keep in mind that the associated email account should be checked frequently, as emails will arrive regarding the possible operation of the tests.

 Create [an issue on the test page](https://github.com/WordPress/phpunit-test-runner/issues/new) asking to include the bot in the results page as a *Test Reporter*, indicating the email account you used with that user.